 In Hydra you will find these great foods:

-In every Hydra Greece restaurant, you’ll be able to find a variation of grape leaf-wrapped rice parcels.
+In every Hydra Greece restaurant, you’ll be able to find a variety of grape leaf-wrapped rice parcels.

 If you’re more in the mood for a Mediterranean taste, then try moussaka.

-This mouth water meal is topped of with béchamel sauce and cheese.
+This mouth watermeal is topped with béchamel sauce and cheese.